-Small towns in North Carolina have amazing community, food, and histories.
-You can find wineries, natural adventures, historical landmarks, and breath taking beauty in all of these towns.
+Small towns in North Carolina have amazing communities, food, and histories.
+You can find wineries, natural adventures, historical landmarks, and breathtaking beauty in all of these towns.
 Whether you’re looking for a trip to one of these small North Carolina towns for an outdoor adventure or for a calm trip full of good food and wine, there is something for everyone in The Tar Heel state!

 15 Cutest Small Towns In North Carolina